polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template.md

 4. Upon successful compilation, you should see output similar to:
     --8<-- 'code/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/compilation-output.html'

-## Start the Local Node
+## Start the Local Chain

-After successfully compiling your node, you can run it and produce blocks.
+After successfully compiling your runtime, you can spin up a local chain and produce blocks.
 This process will start your local parachain and allow you to interact.
 Follow these steps to launch your node in development mode:

 1. First, you need to generate the chain spec file of your parachain:
     ```bash
-    chain-spec-builder create --relay-chain "paseo-local" --para-id 1000 --runtime \
+    chain-spec-builder create --relay-chain paseo \
+    --para-id 1000 \
+    --runtime ./target/release/wbuild/parachain-template-runtime/parachain_template_runtime.compact.compressed.wasm \
-    target/release/wbuild/parachain-template-runtime/parachain_template_runtime.wasm named-preset development
+    named-preset development
     ```

 2. Start the omni node with the generated chain spec.
-You'll start it in development mode (without a relay chain config), producing and finalizing blocks based on manual seal, configured to seal a block with each second:
+You'll start it in development mode (without a relay chain config), producing and finalizing blocks:

     ```bash
-    polkadot-omni-node --chain <path/to/chain_spec.json> --dev --dev-block-time 1000
+    polkadot-omni-node --chain ./chain_spec.json --dev
     ```

-3. In the terminal where you compiled your node, start it in development mode:
-    ```bash
-    ./target/release/solochain-template-node --dev
-    ```
     The `--dev` option does the following:
-    - Specifies that the node runs using the predefined development chain specification
     - Deletes all active data (keys, blockchain database, networking information) when stopped
     - Ensures a clean working state each time you restart the node

-4. Verify that your node is running by reviewing the terminal output.
+3. Verify that your node is running by reviewing the terminal output.
 You should see something similar to:
     --8<-- 'code/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/node-output.html'

-5. Confirm that your blockchain is producing new blocks by checking if the number after `finalized` is increasing --8<-- 'code/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/node-block-production.html'
+4. Confirm that your blockchain is producing new blocks by checking if the number after `finalized` is increasing --8<-- 'code/tutorials/polkadot-sdk/parachains/zero-to-hero/set-up-a-template/node-block-production.html'

     !!!note